MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-optimizer-timeout-performance.md

   For more information, see [Parallel query processing](/sql/relational-databases/query-processing-architecture-guide#parallel-query-processing)

-While, the following factors will reduce the number of access methods considered, and thus the possibilities considered.
+While the following factors will reduce the number of access methods considered, and thus the possibilities considered:

 - Query predicates (filters in the `WHERE` clause)
 - Existences of constraints
 - Combinations of well-designed and up-to-date statistics

-Note that QO stopped at the threshold doesn't mean it will end up with a slower query.
+**Note:** QO stops at the threshold doesn't mean it will end up with a slower query.
 Just in some cases, you may see a slower query execution.

 ### Example of how the factors are considered